-Objectives of Intellectual Property Rights, tangible and intangible property;

-Knowledge, and Protection of Plant Varieties.
+Objectives of Intellectual Property Rights, tangible and intangible property; concept and classification of intellectual property: Copyrights and related rights, Trademarks and Geographical indications, Rights of traditional Knowledge, and Protection of Plant Varieties.
 IPR- National and International perspective, WTO, TRIPS, and WIPO.